ncbi/elastic-blast-docs/docs/source/index.rst

 ElasticBLAST, version |release|
 ===============================

-ElasticBLAST is a program to run your searches faster and make you more effective.
+ElasticBLAST is a cloud-based tool to run your searches faster and make you more effective.

-ElasticBLAST distributes your queries to machines in the cloud and runs them more quickly than you could with stand-alone BLAST+.
-ElasticBLAST is ideal for users who have 100,000 or more queries and don't want to wait for results.
+ElasticBLAST is ideal for users who have 100,000 or more queries to BLAST and don't want to wait for results.
+It distributes your queries to machines in the cloud and runs them more quickly than you could with stand-alone BLAST.

-Elastic-BLAST runs on AWS and GCP and requires that you have an account on one of the providers.
+It runs on AWS and GCP and requires that you have an account on one of those cloud providers.

 Currently, ElasticBLAST is alpha software